'The 100' Season 4 Kicks Off Netflix June Releases

 — Harry ???? (@elizascIarke) May 8, 2017

 The 100 Season 5 has already been confirmed by The CW.
 It is the first show outside the Arrowverse to get a fifth season since The Vampire Diaries.
 So far, there is no date for the release of the season, but fans should expect a date sometime in 2018 for the premiere.
-It is highly likely that the network will stick to The 100 being a mid-season show, as it is when it does the best in terms of views.
+It is highly likely that the network will stick to The 100 being a mid-season show, as it is when it does the best regarding views.

 It is the only show outside the core fall shows confirmed for another season.
 There are questions surrounding four other CW shows, with iZombie Season 4 the only one most likely to survive.
 Fans are petitioning to keep The Originals on the air, although it may not do much good—it’s all about the live ratings and Twitter hashtags when the show is on the air.

-As for The 100 Season 4 there are just three episodes left of the season.
+As for The 100 Season 4, there are just three episodes left in the season.
 Fans currently don’t stand by Clarke, as she makes questionable choices time and time again.
 However, there are questions over whether Clarke is the one calling the shots right now or whether Jaha has taken over as leader once more, taking the weight off Clarke’s shoulders.

 The 100 Season 4 continues on Wednesdays at 9 p.m. on The CW and will be available from June 1 on Netflix.